Employee Health: Louisiana

 - The state workers' compensation covers mental injuries or illnesses, which result from work-related conditions only under definitive requirements.
 See Managing Mental Health Concerns.

-- The Louisiana Smokefree Air Act prohibits smoking in the majority of all public places, as well as in any enclosed area of employment.
+- The Louisiana Smokefree Air Act prohibits smoking in any enclosed area within a place of employment.
 See Smoking at Work.

 - Louisiana has a Good Samaritan law, which provides conditional protection for those offering voluntary medical care.
 See Good Samaritan Law.